When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • irrigation of the gastric wall with a drug;

-In this case, how often FGS should be done is determined by the doctor - based on the characteristics of the disease and the general state of health of the patient.
+In this case, how often FGS should be done is determined by the doctor, based on the characteristics of the disease and the general health of the patient.

 Preventive

-In case of stomach diseases in the stage of stable remission, patients are recommended to undergo fibrogastroscopy to clarify the diagnosis and timely identify pathological changes.
+For stomach diseases in the stage of stable remission, patients are recommended to undergo fibrogastroscopy to clarify the diagnosis and timely detection of pathological changes.

-For prophylactic purposes, it is recommended to perform FGS for women planning pregnancy.
-This need is justified by the fact that during the carrying of a child, there are almost always problems with the work of the digestive system.
-If a woman has done a gastroscopy in advance to clarify the condition of the stomach, then at an early stage, during toxicosis, it will be easier for the doctor to choose effective and safe drugs for the child that can alleviate toxic manifestations.
+WITH for preventive purposes It is recommended to perform FGS for women planning pregnancy.
+This need is justified by the fact that during pregnancy, problems almost always arise with the functioning of the digestive system.
+If a woman has done a gastroscopy in advance to clarify the condition of the stomach, then in the early stages, during toxicosis, it will be easier for the doctor to select effective and safe drugs for the child that can alleviate toxic manifestations.

-Thus, the frequency of the study depends on the goal that needs to be achieved - to diagnose pathology, to carry out therapeutic measures or preventive examination.
+Thus, the frequency of the study depends on the goal that needs to be achieved - to diagnose a pathology, carry out therapeutic measures or a preventive examination.

-How often can gastroscopy be done?
-This question can only be answered by the attending physician, because the frequency of examinations depends on the characteristics of the disease.
+How often can a gastroscopy be done?
+Only the attending physician can answer this question, because the frequency of examinations depends on the characteristics of the disease.

-2. Several times during the course of the treatment.
+2. Several times during the treatment course.
 In some cases, fibrogastroscopy is prescribed at short intervals during treatment.
 This is necessary to clarify the effectiveness of the therapy.
-And also in case of illness, irrigation of sections of the gastric wall with a drug and other medical manipulations can be carried out.
+Also, in case of illness, areas of the gastric wall can be irrigated with medication and other medical procedures.

-3. Once a year for uncomplicated stomach diseases for early detection of possible deterioration in the early stages.
+3. Once a year for uncomplicated stomach diseases for timely detection of possible deterioration in the early stages.

-4. In addition, 2-4 times a year, if there is a predisposition to peptic ulcer disease or if a tumor of the stomach or duodenum was surgically removed.
+4. In addition, 2-4 times a year if there is a predisposition to peptic ulcer disease or if surgical removal of a stomach or twelve tumor was performed duodenum.

-Fibrogastroscopy is a relatively safe and informative way to obtain information about the state of the upper digestive tract.
-Of course, the procedure itself is quite unpleasant and many patients try to avoid it, but in vain: it is not recommended to neglect the prescribed examination, because it is better to timely identify the pathology at an early stage than to treat the advanced forms of the disease for a long time.
+Fibrogastroscopy is a relatively safe and informative way to obtain information about the condition of the upper digestive tract.
+Of course, the procedure itself is quite unpleasant and many patients try to avoid it, but in vain: it is not recommended to neglect the prescribed examination, because it is better to promptly identify the pathology at an early stage than to treat advanced forms of the disease for a long time.

-It is worth remembering that doctors prescribe this examination, which is unpleasant for the patient, only if there is a need for it, how many times the doctor recommends that the procedure be followed, so much FGS should be done.
+It is worth remembering that doctors prescribe this examination, which is unpleasant for the patient, only if there is a need for it; the number of times the doctor recommends the procedure, the same number of times FGS should be done.

 Conditions in which it is better to refuse gastroscopy

-When an examination is prescribed by a doctor to clarify the diagnosis or to control the ongoing treatment, the doctor always conducts a complete examination of the patient and identifies all contraindications.
+When an examination is prescribed by a doctor to clarify the diagnosis or to monitor the treatment being carried out, the doctor always conducts full examination patient and identifying all contraindications.

-But for a preventive study now it is not necessary to take a referral from a gastroenterologist, this procedure can be done for a fee in a clinic that a person trusts more.
+But for preventive research, it is now not necessary to take a referral from a gastroenterologist; this procedure can be done for a fee in a clinic that a person trusts more.

-But since the last time the last EGD was performed, the person's general state of health could worsen, therefore, before going to the next scheduled examination, you should familiarize yourself with the contraindications:
+But since the last FGDS, a person’s general health condition may have worsened, so before going for the next scheduled examination, you should familiarize yourself with the contraindications:

 • hypertension with frequent crises;